Jobs & Internships/Write for Seattle Bride

 An adult work ethic and the ability to converse professionally with industry vendors and clients

-This internship involves a 20-hour a week commitment working either a morning or afternoon shift at the Tiger Oak offices in Seattle.
+This internship involves a 10-to-15-hour a week commitment with a twice-weekly shift at the Tiger Oak offices in Seattle in addition to time spend working independently from home.
 You will also spend time on location at photo shoots, at various bridal functions and events at the editor's request.
 Projects might include the following: proofreading articles, fact-checking stories, writing sidebars, researching writing assignments, conducting interviews, responding to queries, blogging for seattlebridemag.com, and pulling and tracking garments (or other pretty things like invitations, accessories or cakes) for photo shoots.

-Email a completed questionnaire (see below) along with a cover letter and resume to:
+Email a completed questionnaire (see below) along with a cover letter and resume to Kate Calamusa at:

 SEATTLE BRIDE + SEATTLE MAGAZINE INTERNSHIP PROGRAM QUESTIONNAIRE